sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 - Do all employees know that they shouldn't question anyone's right to be in a bathroom or locker room?
 - How will you handle an employee and/or other tenants of a building that are uncomfortable with a transgender or non-binary individual using the bathroom?
 - If you have employees that work outside of a traditional office environment, how will you accommodate their bathroom and other facility needs?
-- Are nursing rooms available to any gender that
+- Do your nursing rooms allow use by trans men and non-binary parents who need to nurse?

 ### External Resources